 “People’s perception of aging predicted the length of their survival,” said Dr. Suzanne Kunkel, co-author of the study.
 Kunkel and her colleagues analyzed data collected on about 660 people age 50 and older in Oxford, OH.
 The researchers recorded how the 338 men and 322 women answered several questions about aging in 1975.
 Then 23 years later, they examined how those responses predicted the subjects’ survival.

-The increase in life expectancy due to a positive attitude was evident even after taking into account factors such as age, gender, socio-economic status, functional health, and loneliness.
+The increase in life expectancy due to a positive attitude was evident even after taking into account factors such as owning a company, age, gender, socio-economic status, functional health, and loneliness.

 Alzheimer’s Linked to Depression